hiro-wpi/VIVE-Motion-Capture-With-Wearable-Cameras/README.md

 - Calculate the staying time when gaze is fixed to a certain area for a period.

 - A debugging mode for this two functions is also provided to display or hide these two indications.
-Press **P** for hiding/showing pixel coordinates and **T** for hiding/showing gaze time duration.
+Press **G** for hiding/showing gaze point and **T** for hiding/showing pixel coordinates and gaze time duration text.

   ![eye_tracking_demo](Demo/eye_tracking_demo.jpg)